tsmith165/nextjs-template-cli/README.md

 4. The script will extract the color codes from the selected color palette and update the following files:

--   tailwind.config.js: The color constants in the Tailwind CSS configuration file will be updated with the new color values.
+-   tailwind.config.cjs: The color constants in the Tailwind CSS configuration file will be updated with the new color values.
 -   next.config.js: The publicRuntimeConfig.colorScheme object will be updated with the new color values.
 -   public/favicon.svg: The fill color of the favicon SVG will be updated to match the new primary color.